grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 Percy reached for some switches on the wall that changed the lighting to night lighting.
 The white lights faded away and red bulbs came on bathing them all in a sanguine glow.
 It was not strictly necessary -- night lighting was really to preserve the night-vision for anyone who needed to look through the periscope -- but Percy was of the school that believed in switching to night lighting in any situation where she needed her crew to remain alert.
 The red light served as a constant reminder that they needed their sharpest skills and tactics.

-"Keep us close to that fucking seamount," said Percy, "it will give us extra cover if they decide to use their active sonar."
+"Keep us close to that seamount," said Percy, "it will give us extra cover if they decide to use their active sonar."

 "No reason not to make a tricky operation even trickier," said Hemi.
 "Bastian, are we clear of the traffic abandoning the depot?"